menu

 People

 The Alamillo neighborhood stands out for having an average per capita income lower than 96.9% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Alamillo neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Alamillo neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Alamillo community truly stands out from the rest in this regard.

 In addition, the first thing that you'll notice if you moved to this neighborhood is that an astounding 3.5% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.5% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Alamillo neighborhood should definitely be on your list of places to consider.